fnote/base-price-service/README.md

     @ApiOperation(value = "Creates a new book", notes = "Returns the newly created Book with its auto assigned Id", code = 201, response = Book.class)

 ```
-### Testing the Controller Layer
+#### Testing in the Controller Layer
-* Uses mock based testing
+* Uses mock based testing.
-* @WebMvcTest and @MockBean tag
+* @WebMvcTest and @MockBean tag.
-* Required to mock the services layer the controller depends on.
+* Required to mock the services layer as appropriate.
-* Uses @WithMockUser for authentication/authorization
+* Uses @WithMockUser for authentication/authorization.
 * eg:
 ```dtd
 @WebMvcTest(BookController.class)